REFFLY: Melody-Constrained Lyrics Editing Model: Human Evaluation Details

 \subsection{Qualification Task}

 To evaluate the Turkers' expertise in the field, we designed a task that included the initial verse from 9 different songs, each with ground-truth labels.
 These songs were chosen with care to avoid unclear cases, allowing for a clear assessment of quality.
 The selected songs were those whose scores showed a strong correlation with the ground-truth labels.
 We select 49 qualified annotators out of 87 annotators, based on Pearson correlation metric.
-The average inter-rater agreement in therms of Pearson correlation among qualified annotators was 0.43.
+The average inter-rater agreement interms of Pearson correlation among qualified annotators in qualification task was 0.43.